 Porcelain stoneware is a material with incredible aesthetic potential and technical performance.
 Before firing, anything is possible; afterwards, it is impervious and eternal.

 There are those who say that it is “pressed clay”, but it is actually something more.

 The natural raw materials are carefully selected and checked, mixed with water, ground, atomized (transformed into powder), pressed with about 400 kg/cm2 of power, fired at extremely high temperatures (above 1200°C) in kilns up to 150 meters long and cooled gradually.
 It is precisely the firing that determines the vitrification that gives the material such exceptional resistance.

 Florim porcelain tile

-Here at Florim, all of this comes with 50 years of experience and passion, investments in the most modern production technologies and great attention to the precious resources who process it: the employees.
+Here at Florim, all of this comes with almost 60 years of experience and passion, investments in the most modern production technologies and great attention to the precious resources who process it: the employees.

 A totally 'Made in Italy' production with a very attentive eye to the environment.
 We use 16,000 m2 of photovoltaic panels and two co-generation systems to produce our own electrical power.

 In order to be defined porcelain tile, the ceramic must have a water absorption grade lower than 0.5% (percentage of water mass absorbed), which is an almost zero value.
 This characteristic of impermeability makes it resistant, non-absorbent and high performance in technical terms.

 - Stone look tile